Do you know someone going through a hard time this Christmas? Check out my “When the Holidays are Hard” series for helpful tips and suggestions.

 - Buy pre-made cookie dough.

 What are your rocks?
 Your pebbles?
 Your sand?
 What steps have you put in place to stay sane this Christmas season?
-I’d love to hear from you, friend.
+I’d love to hear (and learn) from you!

 Thanks for stopping by *She Sparkles*.
 God’s richest blessings to you!